reillytilbury/coppafish/docs/method.md

 default, this is not applied.

 After filtering is applied, the images are scaled by a computed scale factor and then saved in `uint16` format again.
-By default, only the Wiener deconvolving is applied as this is expected to be near optimal.
+By default, only the Wiener deconvolve is applied as this is expected to be near optimal.

 ## Find spots